BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ```
 cd /
 cd home
-cd johnny
-cd workshop1
+cd trainee
 ```

 We can also move through multiple directories in one command by separating the folder and file names with the forward slash “/”.
 For example, we could also get to the same directory by typing this

 ```
-cd /home/johnny/workshop1
+cd /home/trainee
 ```

-Use the `ls` command to inspect the contents of the folder and compare it to what you see in the GUI.

-**Note:** you may have come stuck here due to "absolute" and "relative" paths.
-We'll clear this up in the next section.

 No matter where we are in a file system, we can move up a directory (i.e. one step towards the root) by using the command

 ```
-cd .. #the space between the `cd` and `..` is important and the hash character on this line is special too.
-Why?
+cd ..
 ```

+**NB: The space between the `cd` and `..` is important and the hash character on this line is special too.
+Why?**

 The string `..` is the convention for *one directory above*, whilst a single dot `.` represents the current directory.